Inflation Target at Risk: A Time-varying Parameter Distributional Regression: Time-varying Parameter Distributional Regression

-In this section, we introduce our TVP-DR model, which is specifically tailored to analyze distribution dynamics within macroeconomic contexts and proves to be exceptionally valuable when assessing risks associated with specific economic targets, such as inflation targets.
+In this section, we introduce our TVPDR model and inflation risk measures.
+The TVPDR framework is specifically tailored to analyze distribution dynamics by combining the flexibility of time-varying parameters with a distributional regression (DR) structure \citep{foresi1995conditional}.

+The key advantage of DR is its ability to model the full conditional distribution directly in a data-driven manner, without imposing restrictive parametric assumptions.
+Building on recent work by \citet{wang2023distributional}, who extend DR to time-series settings by modeling multivariate conditional distributions for stationary processes, this paper further advances the approach by allowing regression parameters to evolve over time.
+This extension enables the model to capture structural instabilities as well as time variation in the shape of the conditional distribution, including changes in skewness, tail behavior, and other higher-order features.